 There is however a need for this type of eLearning, but we believe that in the majority of cases of eLearning being delivered in organisations today, such as induction and compliance programs, can be easily developed in house with a rapid approach to eLearning and some assistance and advice up front from eLearning experts such as B Online Learning.

 Individuals and organisations want flexibility with their eLearning.
 They don’t want to be locked into providers that have access to their intellectual property, don’t allow their courses to be used with other systems, and not be able to take their courses to other providers in the future.
-So developing eLearning in house or with a provider who gives clients all the source material, and with an best of breed authoring tool, like Articulate, is an attractive option.
+So developing eLearning in house or with a provider who gives clients all the source material, and with the world’s most popular authoring apps, Articulate360, is an attractive option.

-Organisations npw realise they can reduce their energy use and carbon footprint by providing an eco-friendly alternative to classroom-based training.
-Green eLearning can bring training to organisations’ desktops without the trainer cost, travel time and facility hire associated with traditional learning and classroom based training.
+Organisations also realise they can reduce their energy use and carbon footprint by providing an eco-friendly alternative to classroom-based training.
+Green eLearning can bring training to organisations’ desktops without the trainer cost, travel time and facility hire associated with traditional learning and F2F based training.

-What are the success factors of the course?
+What are the success factors of the Master eLearning Course?

-By adapting activities from the traditional classroom and adding imaginative ideas that take advantage of the unique online technologies, you can create eLearning courses that will excite and engage students.
+By adapting activities from the traditional face to face events and adding imaginative ideas that take advantage of the unique online technologies, you can create eLearning courses that will excite and engage your workforce.
 And, by including a variety of interactive eLearning experiences, you should be able to improve retention rates, increase learner participation, achieve your learning objectives, develop online learning communities, and ensure that your online courses engage learners, regardless of the course topic.

 To effectively meet the needs of diverse learners, the eLearning environment that you create needs to be: